RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 Descriptions of agents:

-* sql\_agent: Handles employee- or department-level data queries from SQL using employee\_id or user\_email.
+* sql_agent: Handles employee- or department-level data queries from SQL using employee_id or user_email.
+Sql databases only contains individual level information like performance , department , region , managers, tenure salarys etc , it does not contain any company wide policies.\n
-* search\_agent: Retrieves top documents or policies using vector search based on semantic meaning.
+* search\_agent: Retrieves top documents or policies like (regional based leave policies , tax policies , performance and promotion policies, health and insurance benefits info , regional holidays , compensation policies , mobility policies internationally ) using vector search based on semantic meaning.\n
 * scheduler\_agent: Schedules meetings or creates events using provided attendees, title, and time.

 Return the result in strict JSON using this structure: